-Year Ended Year Ended Year Ended December 31, 2016 December 31, 2015 December 31, 2014 Expected stock price volatility 79.6% 82% 88% Risk-free interest rate 1.85% 2.12% 2.56% Expected life term (in years) 6.03 years 6.07 years 6.0 years Expected dividends 0% 0% 0%
+Year Ended December 31, 2017 Year Ended December 31, 2016 Year Ended December 31, 2015 Expected stock price volatility 84.91% 79.6% 82% Risk-free interest rate 1.94% 1.85% 2.12% Expected life term (in years) 6.08 years 6.03 years 6.07 years Expected dividends 0% 0% 0%

-Based on the Black-Scholes option pricing model, the weighted average estimated fair value of employee stock options granted was \$3.25, \$3.17 and \$11.26 per share during the years ended December 31, 2016, 2015 and 2014, respectively.
+Based on the Black-Scholes option pricing model, the weighted average estimated fair value of employee stock options granted was \$2.93, \$3.25 and \$3.17 per share during the years ended December 31, 2017, 2016 and 2015, respectively.

 The expected life was determined using the simplified method outlined in ASC 718, "Compensation - Stock Compensation", taking the average of the vesting term and the contractual term of the option.
 Expected volatility of the stock options was based upon historical data and other relevant factors, such as the volatility of comparable publicly-traded companies at a similar stage of life cycle.
-We have not provided an estimate for forfeitures because we have had nominal forfeited options and RSUs and believe that all outstanding options and RSUs at December 31, 2016, will vest.
-In the future, we may change this estimate based on actual and expected future forfeiture rates.
+We have not provided an estimate for forfeitures because we have had nominal forfeited options and RSUs and believe that all outstanding options and RSUs at December 31, 2017, will vest.
+In 2017 we adopted a policy not to estimate forfeitures (see Note 2, New Accounting Pronouncements, ASU No. 2016-09).

-Note 8 - Earnings Per Share
+Note 7 - Earnings Per Share

 Basic earnings per share are based on the weighted average number of shares outstanding for a period.
 Diluted earnings per share are based upon the weighted average number of shares and potentially dilutive common shares outstanding.
 Potential common shares outstanding principally include stock options, under our stock plan and warrants.
-During 2016, 2015 and 2014 we incurred losses; therefore, the effect of any common stock equivalent would be anti-dilutive during those periods.
+During 2017, 2016 and 2015 we incurred losses; therefore, the effect of any common stock equivalent would be anti-dilutive during those periods.